Tacodiva/wasm-spider/README.md

     // We need to make our function visible to the outside world. spiderModule.exportFunction("add", addition);

-    // Compile the virtual into a real WebAssembly.Module const compiledModule = await spider.compileModule(spiderModule);
+    // Compile the virtual module into a real WebAssembly.Module const compiledModule = await spider.compileModule(spiderModule);

     // Instansiate the module like normal.
 It's just like every other WASM module now!